mrshmllow/wire/doc/tutorial/part-one/vm-setup.md

 ## Building & Running the virtual machine

-Open a seperate Terminal tab/window/instance, ensuring you enter the development shell with `nix-shell`.
+Open a separate Terminal tab/window/instance, ensuring you enter the development shell with `nix-shell`.
 Then, build the virtual machine with a bootloader, taking our `vm.nix` as the nixos configuration.